ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/import-ffi-impl.md

   - from mod import x as y
   - from mod import *

+Update : only one module import per line.
+This is because lezer can't parse `import x, y` although it can parse `from mod import x, y`.

 2. Catch all cases that shouldn't work
   - Calling non existant imports
       (mod.x when imported module 'mod' has no property(?) 'x')